KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. No image found.
+4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `MMM-kudos.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `MMM-kudos.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `XMLHttpRequest` in file `MMM-kudos.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `MMM-kudos.js`: Replace it with built-in fetch.
+7. Recommendation: Replace eslintrc by new flat config.
-6. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-KVV by yo-less](https://github.com/yo-less/MMM-KVV)